ApexAI/iceoryx/iceoryx_examples/automotive_soa/README.md

 ## Code walkthrough

+!!! note
+    The example should be built with the 1:n communication option (`ONE_TO_MANY_ONLY`).

 The following sections discuss the different classes in detail:

 * `MinimalSkeleton` and `MinimalProxy`
     * Typically generated from a meta model
 * `Runtime`
 * `EventPublisher` and `EventSubscriber`
     * Transfering arbitrary types
 * `FieldPublisher` and `FieldSubscriber`
     * Transfering arbitrary types, which always have a value and can be changed from subscriber side
 * `MethodServer` and `MethodClient`
     * Calling methods from the client on the server

 ### Skeleton `main()`